kyleco/kyleco.github.io/_lessons/lesson-04.md

 #### Adjusting the ITT

-Under standard assumptions in the one-sided noncompliance case we can estiamte the CACE by estimating the ITT and the proportion of compliers,
+Under standard assumptions in the one-sided noncompliance case we can estimate the CACE by estimating the ITT and the proportion of compliers,

 $$
 CACE = \tfrac{ITT}{P(D^1 = 1)} = \tfrac{ITT}{\text{proportion of compliers}}.